klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 to enable it.
 We can also offer only a single version of singularity or its close cousin AppTainer as singularity/AppTainer simply don't really like running multiple versions next to one another, and currently the version that we offer is determined by what is offered by the OS.
+Currently we offer Singularity Community Edition 3.11.

 To work with containers on LUMI you will either need to pull the container from a container registry, e.g., [DockerHub](https://hub.docker.com/), or bring in the container either by creating a tarball from a